 It doesn't matter if you are always in the red, or if you are someone who doesn't even know what being in the red is, it is always good to know exactly what you're spending.
-These seven apps make it easy to do that.
+These apps make it easy to do that.

-Mint comes from Intuit and like OnTrees, it allows you to pull all your accounts and cards into one place by linking everything to the app.
+Mint comes from Intuit and it allows you to pull all your accounts and cards into one place by linking everything to the app.
 You'll be able to track your spending, create a budget, setup bill reminders and get tips for reducing fees and saving yourself a few pounds.